 Kitchen from 80's dated to Amazing!

-Yeah, yeah, yeah, we all know that the kitchen is the heart of the home or whatever they say.
-My favorite part however, is the Cinderella moment!
-You know the one, where she's looking real busted, I mean, just a hot mess and the fairy Godmother takes one look at her and just handles that mess with a wave of her magic wand!
-Well, I'm no fairy godmother with a magic wand and I can't just wave said wand and turn a dated kitchen into a princess...
-I need a few weeks, tons of design hours and a crew to build the dream... but man can we turn a space in DESPERATE need of some magic, into something that will give Cinderella and that Godmother of hers, a run for their money!
+Yeah, yeah, yeah — we all know the kitchen is the heart of the home or whatever they say.
+My favorite part, however, is the Cinderella moment!
+You know the one — where she’s looking real busted, I mean, just a hot mess — and the Fairy Godmother takes one look at her and handles it all with a wave of her magic wand.
+Well, I’m no Fairy Godmother with a magic wand, and I can’t just wave said wand and turn a dated kitchen into a princess...
+I need a few weeks, tons of design hours, and a crew to build the dream.
+But man, can we turn a space in desperate need of some magic into something that would give Cinderella — and that Godmother of hers — a run for their money!

-This project was very special to me... mainly because its one of my BFF's kitchen, that she had been waiting to remodel for YEARS!
-Literally, YEARS!
-So, I was very excited to tackle this project and turn her dated kitchen into the kitchen of her dreams!
-But also because, her and her husband have very different tastes, and arriving at a cohesive design that met both their design aesthetics was a challenge, that I think we excelled at!
+This project was really special to me — mainly because it was for one of my BFFs, and she’d been waiting to remodel her kitchen for years.
+Literal, years!
+So I was super excited to finally take it on and turn her dated kitchen into the space she’d been dreaming about.
+It was also special because she and her husband have very different design styles, and finding a cohesive look that spoke to both of them was a real challenge — but one I think we totally nailed.
 Keep reading to see the amazing transformation this kitchen went through!

 Before: Sink, Stove + Fridge view.

-Look at that MASSIVE light fixture they had!
-When we tore it down we realized that we were going to need to reframe the entire ceiling where the light was!
-The entire ceiling, y'all!
-We also tore down all the soffits, because I DESPISE soffits...
-Like, full fledged hatred!
-Whoever invented them must have hated for a space to feel open and spacious.
-Which makes them a monster in my eyes!
-Just kidding, but not really.
+Look at that massive light fixture they had!
+When we tore it down, we realized we were going to have to reframe the entire ceiling where the light was — the entire ceiling, y’all!
+We also tore down all the soffits because I despise soffits.
+Like, full-fledged hatred.
+Whoever invented them must have truly hated for a space to feel open and airy… which, in my eyes, makes them a monster.
+Just kidding — but not really.

 The existing layout was way off.
-Two of the three high use items were literally right next to each other, making that side of the kitchen extremely crowded when in use by two people.
-When I was working on the space plan, the first thing I did was move the fridge to the opposite wall, which sat bare.
-Why was it bare? you ask, your guess is as good as mine.
-The 80's were crazy ya'll, in every way!
-Next, we needed to open this space up, which meant tearing the wall between the kitchen and dining room down...
-Here's the floor plan we landed on, as you can see, we moved the fridge, moved the dishwasher, centered the sink and tore down the wall.
+Two of the three high-use items were literally right next to each other, which made that side of the kitchen super crowded — especially if more than one person was trying to use it at the same time.
+When I started working on the space plan, the first thing I did was move the fridge to the opposite wall, which was just...bare.
+Why was it bare, you ask?
+Your guess is as good as mine.
+The 80s were wild, y’all — in every way!

 Before: Wall between the kitchen + dining room view.

-We essentially moved all the cabinets on this wall to the wall opposite the stove.
-Which again, just sat bare.
-That opened this kitchen up soooo much!
-Worth every penny and the loss of a couple of cabinets.
+We basically moved all the cabinets from this wall over to the wall opposite the stove — which, again, was just sitting bare.
+That one change opened up the kitchen sooo much!
+Totally worth every penny — and even the loss of a couple of cabinets.

 New stove, sink + microwave layout.

-That 'work triangle' is now working double time!
-The fridge being on the opposite side just makes sense.
+That work triangle is now working double time!
+Putting the fridge on the opposite wall just makes sense.

-Here is the view with the wall tore down...
+Here’s the view with the wall torn down...
 I mean, what a difference!
 Am I right?

-We decided to keep the center light and just replaced the fixture.
-It was functioning and it gave us the opportunity to break up the recessed lights with a nice fixture.
-Pro tip: You don't have to get rid of everything when remodeling, if something works with the design, its ok to keep it!
+We decided to keep the center light and simply replaced the fixture.
+It was functioning just fine, and it gave us a great opportunity to break up all the recessed lighting with something a little more stylish.
+Pro tip: You don’t have to get rid of everything when you remodel — if something works with the design, it’s totally okay to keep it!

-The last thing we have left to do is change out the window and add a nice roller shade, but custom windows are 16 weeks out!
-So, we will have to wait for that...
-But ill update this blog with new pictures when that's done, so you can see the SEXY roller shade we picked out!
-I swear comments like that is 100% why I'm single!
-Who else finds roller shades sexy?
-Anyone?!
-No?!
+The last thing we have left to do is swap out the window and add a nice roller shade — but custom windows are 16 weeks out!
+So, we’ll have to wait on that one… but I’ll update this blog with new photos once it’s done so you can see the sexy roller shade we picked out. 😏

-Hope you enjoyed the gory details of what it takes to turn a dated kitchen into a vision!
+Hope you enjoyed all the gory details of what it really takes to turn a dated kitchen into a dream.

 Much love,